 "Same time our buzz was generated from G Malone / He had a song called 200, White Lightnin, the streets loved it / Said that Sony had gave him an unbelievable budget"

-For context, around the same time Jay Rock got signed Glasses Malone was poppin because of his White Lightnin mixtape.
+For context, around the same time Jay Rock signed with Warner, Glasses Malone was poppin' because of his White Lightnin mixtape.

 That “Two Hunned” track features features Game, who Kendrick mentioned earlier as the West Coast guy, so that was a pretty big co-sign for Glasses.
 What makes the Glasses Malone thing special was not his deal, but that “unbelievable budget.”
-Malone signed a $1.7 million dollar deal, which was unheard of. $1.7 million?!
+Malone signed a $1.7 million dollar deal, which, at the time, was unheard of. $1.7 million?!

 I actually dug up an old DJBooth interview where he talks about the deal and being dropped.